Zachistka: Borozdinovskaya

 The Borozdinovskaya operation was a zachistka by members of the Special Battalion Vostok, an ethnic Chechen unit of the Spetsnaz GRU, on June 4, 2005, in the Avar ethnic minority village of Borozdinovskaya, near Chechnya's border with Dagestan.
 At least 12 residents, 11 of which were Avar, were killed or "disappeared".
 Representatives of the Russian federal authorities expressed outrage over the incident, and the commander of the unit responsible was convicted.

-Ukraine
+In Ukraine

 Bucha

-After withdrawing from the village of Bucha outside of Kyiv, the Russian armed forces were reported to have systematically killed over 310 civilians.
+In March of 2022, after withdrawing from the village of Bucha outside of Kyiv, the Russian armed forces were reported to have systematically killed over 310 civilians.
 Over 40 victims were found in the street, shot in the head with their hands tied on their backs.
 Two mass graves, containing over 270 civilians were also found.

-Others

-Blagoveshchensk mass beating

-The Blagoveshchensk mass beating is a term for a four-day zachistka operation by local OMON in Blagoveshchensk, Bashkortostan from December 10, 2004 to December 14, 2004.
-Around 500 to 1,500 people, totalling 2.5% of Blagoveshchensk's population, were arbitrarily detained by OMON special police and subject to physical abuse.
-The mass detentions, which even included adolescents and disabled people, were criticized as a collective punishment for Blagoveshchensk being one of the few towns in Bashkortostan to vote against Murtaza Rakhimov's third term as President of Bashkortostan.
+In intercepted conversations, Russian soldiers referred to these operations involving hunting down people in lists, filtration, torture, and execution as zachistka ("cleansing").

+Pro-Russian sources has denied that Russian troops was behind the killings and blamed Ukrainian extremists.